mixxxdj/manual/source/chapters/library.rst

 **Previewing Tracks**
   To pre-listen to tracks in your headphones without loading them to a regular deck, click the |ic_lib_preview_play| icon in the :guilabel:`Preview` column.
-  Go to the chapter :ref:`djing-previewing-tracks` for detailed information.
+  Go to the chapter :ref:`library-previewing-tracks` for detailed information.

 **Cover/Album Art**